 What You Need to Know About CalSavers’ June 30 Deadline

 An important deadline is on the horizon for California business owners.
-By June 30 employers with more than 50 employees are required to have a retirement plan in place for workers — either through a private-market option, like a 401(k), or through the state-run CalSavers program.
+By June 30, 2022 employers with five or more employees are required to have a retirement plan in place for workers — either through a private-market option, like a 401(k), or through the state-run CalSavers program.

 If you’re a business owner, don’t worry — getting onboard with the mandate will only take a few minutes if you’re enrolling in CalSavers.
-For small businesses that start a new 401(k) plan, it’s straightforward to get started and employers may be eligible for tax credits including a $500 per year credit when they include certain automatic enrollment provisions.
+For small businesses that choose to start a new 401(k), with providers like Guideline, it’s straightforward to get started and employers may be eligible for tax credits including a $500 per year credit when they include certain automatic enrollment provisions.

 California’s Push to Help People Save